raducristianpopa/test-pipeline/NOTES.md

 Requirements:

-- `version.cjs` - takes care of bumping the manifest version (by build,patch or minor).
+- `version.cjs` - takes care of bumping the manifest version (by build, patch or minor).

+!!!
+IMPORTANT !!!

+Make sure to have the extension version as `major.minor.patch.build`